 When trying to determine the cost of a log home or timber frame, there are numerous questions that need to be answered.

-Are the windows going to be vinyl, or triple pane aluminum clad?
+- Are the windows going to be vinyl, or triple pane aluminium clad?

 The main driver in your decision regarding your project is your budget.
 Knowing this will guide you through the process of your custom build efficiently.

 A good metaphor is buying a car.
 A modestly priced new car may cost $20,000 while an expensive car might cost more than $200,000.
 That is quite a difference.
 Obviously, the devil is in the details.